inspectorguidget/showMeYourSpoon/README.md

 The checkbox in the toolbar masks or shows the Java implicit elements (printed with `'(implicit)'` in the tree view).

+The button `Save` export the tree view of the current Java code in a text file.

 ![features](doc/appFeat.png)

 You can also click in the code area to select the corresponding tree item.